Skip to main content

 • Locally: The lowest accumulation of rain begins in Southeast Georgia and increases closer to Flagler, Putnam and Volusia counties.
 Flash flooding probabilities range from 15% to 40% with Southeast Georgia at the lowest risk and counties south of I-10 and along the coast with the highest chances.

-WIND: Hurricane conditions are expected in the hurricane warning area across Florida beginning this evening through early Thursday and are possible in the hurricane watch area on Thursday.
-Tropical storm conditions are expected to begin in the warning area on the west coast of Florida around midday, spreading across the peninsula and reaching the east coast tonight.
-Tropical storm conditions are expected to begin in the warning area on the east coast of Florida tonight and along the Georgia coast on Thursday.
+WIND: Hurricane conditions are expected in the hurricane warning area across Florida beginning this evening through Thursday morning and are possible in the hurricane watch area on Thursday.
+Tropical storm conditions are expected to begin in the warning area on the west coast of Florida in a few hours, spreading across the peninsula and reaching the east coast tonight.
+Tropical storm conditions are expected to begin in the warning area along the Georgia coast on Thursday.

 • Tropical storm force winds are at a minimum of 39 mph, sustained for at least 60 seconds and up to 73 mph.
 Anything above 73 mph is considered hurricane-force winds.
 Arrival time for winds could start as soon as late Tuesday evening and early Wednesday morning, well before the eye makes landfall.